 List of Active Transfer Stations - facilities listed by town (pdf format)

 List of Active Processing Facilities (pdf format)

-Map of Solid Waste Landfills - This map shows both closed and active landfills in Maine.
+Map of Solid Waste Landfills (pdf format) - This map shows both closed and active landfills in Maine.
 Active landfills include municipal and regional landfills, as well as private and commercial landfills.
 The type of wastes each landfill accepts is determined by its license, e.g., many landfills are licensed to accept only construction/demolition debris and wood waste.

 Beneficial Use - definition, licensing criteria and links to more information